matt-wu/Ext3Fsd/Ext3Fsd/readme.txt

  About Ext2Fsd
 ======================

-The Ext2Fsd project is an ext2 file system driver for WinNT/2000/XP.
+Ext2Fsd project is an ext2 file system driver for Windows (2000/2003/XP/7/8).

-It's a free software and everyone can distribute and modify it under GNU GPL.
+It's a free software.
+Everyone can distribute and modify it under GNU GPLv2.

 ======================
  Author & Homepage